valeryleslie/Movie_Search/README.md

 The front-end of this program interacts with the user with three windows: a display, dialog, and main window.

-Feautures used in the front-end:
+Features used in the front-end:
 - When a long list of choices is presented to a user (Re: list of movies in the Webpage window, actors' name, and months of the year), a tkinter Listbox and Scrollbar for users to comfortably skim through their choices.
 - tkinter is used to manage the different windows in an orderly display:
   - A display window is used to manage ways to display multiple/one movie showing the: Movie name, Director, and Main Actors starring in the show